Artisanal techniques and technological evolution in classic and contemporary stop-motion animation

 Techniques and characteristics of stop-motion animation

-Stop-motion animation is a handcrafted technique that brings inanimate objects to life through the sequential capture of images.
-Each movement is created by slightly altering the elements between each photograph.
+Stop-motion animation is a handcrafted technique that brings inanimate objects to life by sequentially capturing images.
+Each movement is created by slightly altering the elements between each photo.

-Since the late 19th century, this technique has evolved considerably, establishing itself as a unique language that combines art and film.
-It is valued for its expressiveness and creativity.
+Since the end of the 19th century, this technique has evolved considerably, consolidating itself as its own language that combines art and cinema.
+It is valued for its unique expressiveness and creativity.

-Stop-motion animation is based on the principle of animating objects frame by frame to create the illusion of movement.
-Its origins date back to the 19th century, making it a pioneer in visual effects.
+Stop-motion is based on the principle of animating objects frame by frame to create the illusion of movement.
+Its origin dates back to the 19th century, being a pioneer in visual effects.

 Over time, it has been perfected with technical and artistic advances, maintaining its artisanal essence and adding technological tools that expand its narrative possibilities.